aurelia/templating/doc/article/en-US/templating-custom-elements.md

 ## [Content Projection](aurelia-doc://section/5/version/1.0.0)

+> Info: `<slot>` vs `<content>`
+> Throughout its beta, Aurelia has used the `<content>` element for content projection.
+This will be changing in RC1, as Aurelia moves to the `<slot>` element.
+This is being done to synchronize with changes made to the Web Components specifications.
+In the meantime, you can simply replace `<slot></slot>` with `<content></content>` in the examples below.

 So far, we've only talked about custom elements that look like `<custom-element attr.bind="vmProp"></custom-element>`.
-Not it's time to look at creating custom elements that have content inside them.
+Now it's time to look at creating custom elements that have content inside them.
 Let's create a name tag custom element.
 When the `name-tag` element is used, it will take the name it will display as content in the element.

 <code-listing heading="`name-tag` custom element usage">
   <source-code lang="HTML">